Blog

 For a closer look at how the LigoLab platform integrates with whole-slide imaging (WSI) systems, check out this informative blog post.

-Learn More: Best Practices Guide: Managing LIS System Timelines for Vendor Research and Implementation
+Discover More: Best Practices Guide - Managing LIS System Timelines for Vendor Research and Implementation

-LigoLab’s Comprehensive LIS System and Lab RCM Platform
+LigoLab’s Comprehensive LIS System and Lab Billing Platform

 LigoLab is an award-winning provider of innovative end-to-end laboratory information system software for medical laboratories, servicing growing facilities and partnerships nationwide.

-As a comprehensive enterprise-grade LIS system solution, the LigoLab LIS & RCM Laboratory Informatics Platform™ includes modules for anatomic pathology (LIS pathology), clinical laboratory (LIS medical), molecular diagnostics (LIS molecular), laboratory revenue cycle management (lab RCM), and direct-to-consumer lab testing (TestDirectly and TestDirectly.com), all on a powerful and integrated platform that supports every role, department, and case.
+As a comprehensive enterprise-grade LIS system and Lab billing platform, the LigoLab solution includes modules for anatomic pathology, clinical laboratory, molecular diagnostics, laboratory revenue cycle management, and direct-to-consumer lab testing, all on a powerful, integrated lab database software platform that supports every role, department, and case.

-If you are interested in speaking with a laboratory information system specialist to learn how LigoLab’s platform can help protect your enterprise from external threats while preparing it for the future of pathology, feel free to contact us to set up a discovery call.
+To speak with a laboratory information system specialist about how LigoLab's all-in-one platform can help protect your enterprise from external threats while preparing it for the future of pathology, contact us to set up a discovery call.